testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced`

+:white_check_mark:  **Do:** Check that the code under test doesn't accidentally modifying more data that it intended to,like deleting all records where it planned to delete one.

-:white_check_mark:  **Do:** Check the the code under test apart from satisfying the expectations for specific records (e.g. user id=1 deleted) accidentally affected many other records that should not have been touched (e.g. all user deleted!).
+ apart from satisfying the expectations for specific records (e.g. user id=1 deleted) accidentally affected many other records that should not have been touched (e.g. all user deleted!).
 Also called 'overdoing'.

 Tests focus on scoped flow, put something in the box, get it back.